 - Great flavor: it has that unmistakable spiced pumpkin flavor that we love, and together with the cream cheese frosting it's magic, the perfect pair.
 A fantastic homemade pumpkin cake everyone will love.

-- Freezes well: always well wrapped, it keeps in the freezer for a month.
-You can check my Freezer Baking guide for further details on freezing baked goods.
+- Freezes well: well wrapped, it keeps in the freezer for a month.
+Check my Freezer Baking guide for further details on freezing baked goods.

 - Different pans: you can make a sheet cake like I did today, layers, a loaf cake, or even cupcakes.